Things to Consider Before Egg Donation

 The injections are easy to administer, and can be done in the comfort of your own home.
 If you do feel you are unable to administer the injections yourself, it may be comforting to ask a partner, friend or family member to help you carry this out.

 Loss of anonymity

 In 2005, the laws regarding egg/sperm donor anonymity changed to allow any child born from donated eggs/sperm access to identifiable data about their donor when they turn 18 years old.

 It must be noted that you will not be financially or legally liable for any children born from your donation.
 The recipients of your donated eggs are the legal parents of any child born as a result.

-Our CARE counsellors will be able to provide you with all the information you need regarding the ethical implications of donating eggs.
-They will advise you on the data that would be given to any offspring born from your donation and answer any questions you may have regarding this.
+If you decide that you would like counselling, our CARE counsellors are available to chat with you virtually.
+They can advise you on things like the information that would be given to any children born from your donation and answer any questions you may have.

-We’re here to give you all the facts, figures and advice you need to give another woman the chance to have a family of her own.
-So, if you have any further questions or concerns regarding egg donation here at CARE, please don’t hesitate to contact you nearest CARE clinic.
+We’re here to give you all the facts, figures advice, and support you need to give another woman the chance to have a family of her own.
+So, if you have any further questions or concerns regarding egg donation at CARE, please don’t hesitate to contact your nearest CARE clinic.